Feels Like Summer (Childish Gambino song)

 "Feels Like Summer", also known as "42.26", is a song by American recording artist Childish Gambino.
 The song was released by Wolf+Rothstein, Liberator Music and RCA Records on July 11, 2018.
-It was written and produced by Gambino and his longtime collaborator Ludwig Göransson.
+The R&B track was written and produced by Gambino and his longtime collaborator Ludwig Göransson.
 The song was made available for digital download and streaming along with "Summertime Magic" as a part of the extended play Summer Pack.
-It is featured on the FIFA 19 soundtrack.
 It later appeared on his fourth album, 3.15.20, under the title "42.26".

+Upon its release, the promotional single charted at number 54 on the Billboard Hot 100 and number 25 on the Hot R&B/Hip-Hop Songs chart.
+The song peaked at number 9 on the New Zealand Hot Singles chart, and also made charts in Australia, Belgium, Canada, Ireland, Portugal, Scotland, and the United Kingdom.
+The song was also certified 2x Platinum by the Recording Industry Association of America (RIAA), and was also certified Platinum in both Australia and New Zealand.

-The song received a Grammy nomination for Best R&B Song at the 61st Annual Grammy Awards.
+Its music video, released on the 1st of September, 2018, was directed by Glover himself, alongside Ivan Dixton and Greg Sharp.
+It features Gambino walking through a street containing numerous popular rappers.
+As of 2025, the video has garnered over 346,000,000 views and 3,300,000 likes.
+In 2019, the song received a Grammy nomination for Best R&B Song at the 61st Annual Grammy Awards.
+The track is also featured on the soundtrack to FIFA 19 (2018).